Library Mission Statement

 The mission of the library media program is to ensure that students and staff are effective users of resources, ideas, and information and to promote in our youth the powers of literacy and competencies to function effectively in society, school, and the workplace of the 21st century.
 This mission recognizes the essential role of the school library media program in the educational process as a catalyst for all academic instruction and a dynamic for excellence in all areas of education.

 Listen to announcements for Library/Media Center Closings.

-If your Chromebook is damaged or not working properly, bring it the the Library Media Center (LMC).
+If your Chromebook is damaged or not working properly, bring it to the Library Media Center (LMC) after filling out the help form--see the link above.
+Someone from the Library/Media Center will call your classroom.
 If the Chromebook is damaged and you have insurance, you will need to file a claim.
-You will be given a Chromebook to borrow for the longterm if you need one.
+You will be given a Chromebook to borrow for the long term if you need one.
 The Chromebook will be compatible with the charger you received at the beginning of the school year.
-If you do not have insurance, you will have to complete a fines report sheet.
+If you do not have insurance, you will have to complete a fine report sheet.
 You will be given a copy of the report to bring home.
 All "loss" or "theft" issues involving Chromebooks will be referred to the main office where you will be asked to complete the BLUE Theft/Loss sheet.
 All students who report a damaged Chromebook will receive a Chromebook to borrow while in school for the entire school day.
 Daily Loaner Chromebooks are to be returned to the LMC before the end of the last period of the day.

 Need to print something?

 Students do not have the ability to print documents from their Chromebooks.
 Stop by the Library/Media Center, sign in, go to a computer in the lab, log in with your Windows account, and print the documents you need in color or black and white.